Rappsilber-Laboratory/xidocs/md/xiview.md

 ### 1. Filtering Data ###

+One of the main benefits of XiView is the ability to filter the dataset based on various attributes.
+A description of the full set of the available attributes and operations can be found here on the [Filter Bar](./views/filterBar.html "Filter Bar") page.

 ### 2. Viewing Data ###
 There are a number of different views available for exploring cross-links within Xi View.
 One, the XiNet view, is a constant in the main window of xiView.
 The others are available via the "View" drop-down menu in the menu bar along the top of the window.